Are there guiding principles superior to those we see in organized religion? Yes, there are.

 5) Morality, not Religion

 Morality does not have a basis in religion.
 Ethics and respect for everyone and every living thing do not require membership in any belief system.
 In fact, religion is anything but an example of moral behavior.
-In the past, it has been the basis of many of the worlds darkest times.
+In the past, it has been the basis of many of the world’s darkest times.
 And, the religious extremist uses groupthink manipulation today as in times past.
 The disease of religion propagates all the same old prejudice and hate.
 Morality based on reason, ethics, respect, and courage is far superior.

 6) Clarity, not Delusion

 Clarity is the attribute one achieves when you can see the facts.
 As mentioned above, logical reasoning is key to this.
 Religion is the source of delusion.
-It is the belief in things which have no proof.
+It is the belief in things that have no proof.
 To believe one must accept metaphor as facts.
-This enables one to deny, ignore and fight against any facts that threaten the belief system.
+This enables one to deny, ignore, and fight against any facts that threaten the belief system.
 Belief in delusion is the opposite of clarity.
 So, clarity is the basis for guiding principles without religion.